projf/projf-explore/CONTRIBUTING.md

 Designs must be written in SystemVerilog and follow the style of existing modules.
 Familiarise yourself with a few modules from the library before submitting changes.

-We write designs in SystemVerilog, but using only a few beneficial SV features for simplicity and compatibility.
-See [SystemVerilog Features](README.md#systemverilog) for what's allowed.
+SystemVerilog has many valuable additions over older Verilog standards, but we restrict ourselves to simple, widely-supported SV features.
+See [SystemVerilog Features](README.md#systemverilog) for what's currently allowed.

 ### Linting